tonethar/IGME-235-Shared/sg/sg-1.md

 <hr>

 ## Chapter 3 - Marking Up text
-This chapter primarly addresses the various web standards, as well as the concept of responsive design.
+This chapter primarly addresses the various web design concepts that address making web sites more accessible and usable.

 1. Fill in the blanks for the following paragraph: